HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 - It is like a JavaScript, with guard rails.

-- Static and Dynamic typing – typescript is static typing and have type safety is a compile time feature.

-- The overall computer system doesn't care for the source code, but the compile or interpreter does.
-It only understands the binary instructions.
-Source code is for us to understand and for developers.

-- In JavaScript, the variable does not have types but value has types.
-So, any variable can have any type of values.
-It is different behavior from the static languages.

 - JavaScript has nothing to do with Java, similar names for marketing reasons.
 Developed by Netscape in 1995 to create products and applications that run in the browser.
 It is primarily client side.
 It was originally designed as a scripting language, it is actually a fully featured language.

-- JavaScript is also a complied language, not interpreter.
-Because in interpreter while executing line 3 it has no idea what it is on line 4.
-In JIT just in time compilation, it won't compile the function at instance, but when it was force to, means when we will call that function.

-- Undefined means the variable was declared, but it has a special empty value that we mistakenly called undefined.
-It is uninitialized.
-It doesn't mean undeclared, it is like vacuum.
-Undefined is a proper value.

 - Lexical scope and dynamic scope: Perl and bash languages only have dynamic scope.
 Lexical scope means compile time scope, when it is parsing our code.
 Lexical scope is like building going from first floor to top floor to find, or nested scope bubbles.